iamtheyammer/fetch-ford-service-manuals/README.md

 2. Clear the contents of `cookieString.txt`
 3. In `templates/`, make a copy of `params.json.template`, and name it `params.json`.

-### Watch the tutorial video (optional)

-[This tutorial](https://youtu.be/Ax8TAndmLhU) shows you how to collect cookies, wiring params, and workshop params for cars made in 2003 or newer.

 ### **2003 or newer:** Get data for your car

 **If your vehicle was made BEFORE 2003, use [these](#2002-or-older-get-data-for-your-car) instructions.**

 This script requires some data about your car that's not available in the PTS GUI in order to fetch the correct manual.
-There's a tutorial video [here](https://youtu.be/Ax8TAndmLhU) that shows you how to collect this data, too.

 1. Open DevTools, and navigate to the Network tab.
 2. Click on the Workshop tab in PTS.